daniel-temko/TNBCEpiHet/README.md

 * `/R_Data/`: Directory for preprocessed .RData files

 ## Data
-Raw and processed NGS and methylation array data are available from GEO (accession: GSE202776).
+Raw and processed NGS and methylation array data are available from GEO (accessions: GSE202776 and GSE163836).
 Additional metadata and processed data files required to run the code are available to download from Figshare.

 ## Contact
 For any questions, please feel free to reach out to me at dtemko@jimmy.harvard.edu.